BillsLasa/Machine-Learning-Brain-Tumor-Recognition---Python/README.md

 ## Folders description 📁

-* **[Model_Training]**: This folder contains the Matlab code that simulates a DC motor as a reference model to which the motor should be adapted when the inertia varies.
-The folder stores the matlab code and the simulink file with the mathematical model of the motor.
+* **[Model_Training]**: This folder contains all the Python code files and notebooks where a machine learning model, specifically the random forest algorithm, was trained and validated.

-* **[Etapa2-Obtencion_Dataset]**: This folder contains the Matlab code that obtains data from 2000 mathematical models of DC motors built in simulink that differ by a small variation in inertia.
+* **[GUI]**: This folder contains all the Python code files and images that make up the graphical user interface that will show the user whether or not there is a tumor in an magnetic resonance imaging.
+It also contains the code that locates the tumor in the corresponding lobe.

 ## Main Files description 📘